stremovsky/ultimate-resources-android-devs/README.md

  * ##### Supporting Different Languages and Locales

     * [Developing for the Rest of the World] (https://speakerdeck.com/ericfrohnhoefer/developing-for-the-rest-of-the-world) : This talk provide tips for developing apps intended for an international audience.

+ * ##### Android Studio

+    * [50 Tips, Tricks & Resources you should be familiar with](https://medium.com/@mmbialas/50-android-studio-tips-tricks-resources-you-should-be-familiar-with-as-an-android-developer-af86e7cf56d2#.bm80u3bgd) : This article list down helpful tips, tricks, shortcuts and resources for Android Studio that will improve your overall efficiency and performance.

 <br>